Research Centre for Irish Studies (RCIS)

 Global North and Global South Perspectives on Literature, Linguistics, and Translation is organised by the Research Centre for Irish Studies (RCIS) in collaboration with the Department of English Language and Literature – Faculty of Arts and Humanities at the British University in Egypt.
 The conference is funded by the British University in Egypt.

-The two days conference events are supported by the Embassy of Ireland in Egypt and the keynote speakers / special events are funded by the Department of Foreign Affairs in Dublin to recognise the milestone of 50 Years of Irish-Egyptian relations, the 5th Anniversary of establishing the Research Centre for Irish Studies (RCIS) and to create a platform for scholarly debate around the shifting power dynamics in knowledge and research.
+The two days conference is organised in association with the Embassy of Ireland in Egypt and the keynote speakers are funded by the DFAT Grant to celebrate 50 Years of Irish-Egyptian relations and the 5th Anniversary of establishing the Research Centre for Irish Studies (RCIS).
+The event is a platform for scholarly debate around the shifting power dynamics in knowledge and research.

-The conference invites comparative and interdisciplinary papers (20-minute presentations) that contribute to this emerging and evolving debate.
+The conference invites comparative and interdisciplinary papers (15 minute presentations) that contribute to this emerging and evolving debate.
 We welcome contributions from established scholars, early career researchers, and graduate students from around the world who are interested in the following suggested topics, including, but not limited to:

 Literature